Libraries and the LGBTQ community: Impact of the Internet

 LGBTQ individuals were some of the early adopters of the internet, and are still represented in high percentages across social media.
 In addition, 55% of LGBTQ individuals who responded to a 2009 survey said that they read blogs, compared to 38% of heterosexual respondents.
 The internet can often be influential to young people seeking information about health, coming out, or to find community, but can also put teens at risk of cyberbullying or harassment.
 Some libraries and schools, notably the school district in Camdenton, Missouri, have been ordered to remove internet filtering software that blocked access to LGBTQ friendly websites that teens often turn to for support.

 Drag Queen Story Time

 Libraries have been one of the main hosts of Drag Queen Story Hours (also known as Drag Queen Storytime) since the concept creation by Michelle Tea in 2015.
 Whilst they have been popular busy events internationally, they have also been controversial attracting protests and complaints to libraries.
 In some communities, the concept of Drag Queen Story Hour can be controversial and might not be universally accepted, potentially leading to protests or boycotts of the library.

-This initiative fosters an environment of acceptance and diversity by featuring drag queens as Storytime readers, thereby challenging traditional gender norms and offering a broader perspective on identity.
-For children, it's an opportunity to engage with literature in a fun, interactive way, while also learning about self-expression, empathy, and the importance of individuality.

 While Drag Queen Story Hour offers a range of benefits from educational to social, it's not without its challenges and criticisms.
 The success of the program often depends on careful planning, community involvement, and a clear understanding of the objectives and potential pitfalls.